civboot/fngi/notes/type_stack.md

 - `register` is supposed to create a globally-unique instance (i.e. a struct) of the types it consumes, so that if it is called again with the same types it will return the same pointer.
 This allows you to compare the types!
-- ExecTy are kind of like `INSTANT` or `SMART` functions, except for the type stack.
+- ExecTy are kind of like `NOW` or `SYN` functions, except for the type stack.
 Instead of being "compiled" they are "executed."
 - ExecTy's are very powerful.
 They can consume any syntax, they can store whatever context they want, etc.